 Not only will this help you maintain a better, more efficient profile in the water, but you won’t accidentally damage delicate marine life like coral and sponges with your gear.

-We, and most dive shops, offer an assortment of clips, lanyards and fasteners to help you avoid having dangling gear.
+We carry an assortment of clips, lanyards and fasteners to help you avoid having dangling gear.